jpmzx/jpmzx-real_estate_back/README.md

 ```bash
 (.venv) $ python src/main.py
 ```
+Note: Press CTRL+C to stop the web server
 ## Making HTTP requests to the exposed REST APIs

-Open your preffered web client to make requests to the following API REST endpoints:
+Once you saw a message like "Starting http server at localhost: 5000" in your terminal, open your preferred webclient to make requests to the following API REST endpoints:

 -   GET http://localhost:5000/property/public/
 -   GET http://localhost:5000/property/public/?city=bogota